Mental Health

 Practice Naming Your Needs

 Start by saying your needs out loud.
 Many of my clients find this helps make their needs feel more real.
 If you’re used to retreating when overwhelmed, try doing the opposite—reach out for support or try something new.
+If you are used to reacting impulsively, try waiting and calming down first (don’t worry if this is very hard to do).

 Manage Your Expectations